CCB to Iron Brake Conversion

 Will I Lose Performance?

-The myth of OE carbon-ceramic brakes is that they perform better.
+The myth of OE carbon-ceramic brakes is that they are race-bred parts that perform better on track.
 But OE carbon discs are not the same material or technology as the carbon brakes used at LeMans or F1.
 OE carbon-ceramic discs are all about the cool factor, lighter weight, and longer life.
 We did not see any loss in braking performance in our back-to-back testing of carbon-ceramic vs iron.
-We used our F82 M4 project car as a test bed and equipped it with a Motec data analyzer to record brake system pressure, system pressure with ABS, vehicle speed, longitudinal G force, and more.
+Our F82 M4 project car was equipped with a Motec data recorder to capture brake system pressure, system pressure with ABS, wheel speed, vehicle speed, longitudinal G force, and more.
 We tested OE carbon pads and Pagid carbon pads on the CCB rotors.
 Then swapped to Giro Disc iron rotors and Pagid race pads.
 Braking performance, measured by G force and brake pressure, was virtually the same with the iron brakes.
+And because the pads were not giving up under the heat we had more confidence in the car.

 What Is Needed to Swap?